mateja-filipovic/Buddy-Slab-Allocator/readme.md

 # Slab memory allocator
 ## Description
 This is a university course project for Operating Systems 2.
-It implements a Slab allocator, using a buddy allocator as a backend.
+It's am implementation of the Slab allocator, which uses the buddy allocator as a backend.
 ## Some important notes
 * the project is tested using Microsoft Visual Studio
 * everything is thread safe, sync is done using semaphores from the windows.h header file